 - All currency and change you have on your person when you report will be put into your personal inmate account.
-While you are incarcerated anyone may deposit money into this account in the form of case or money order.
+While you are incarcerated, anyone may deposit money into this account in the form of cash or money order.
 No personal checks will be accepted.
 The funds on your account may be used to purchase items from the jail canteen.

 Medical or Mental Health Condition

 If you suffer from any chronic or acute physical or psychologial ailment or you are taking any medication, whether they are prescribed or over the counter, YOU MUST make arrangements to see the jail.
 This is critical in providing you with the care you need while incarcerated.

 Page County Jail